leejunta/Employment/2017-04-08-employment.markdown

 variables correlated or associated with employment status.
 We reduced the variable for employment status to `Employed` or `Unemployed` by removing students and those have have already retired.
 Since the frequency of underemployment/part-time employment was low, we merged those reponses with the `Employed` factor.
+We recognize, however, that underemployment/part-time employment can reveal more details that we can not otherwise uncover.
 In the analysis of this dataset, *we use the term `Unemployed` loosely to imply lack of employment instead of the technical definition of unemployment* because the survey did not distinguish lack of a job from unemployment.
 The final